 Bear in mind, too, that the quality of video streaming you'll see can also be affected by the number of other people using the connection at that time.
 If they are also streaming videos, it will reduce the bandwidth you have available.
 Here’s where having a superfast connection can be beneficial.

 If you plan to watch TV over the internet then we’d always recommend getting an 'unlimited' broadband package.
-Whether you're streaming or downloading content (see more on that below), it’s easy to quickly eat into your data allowance - if you're on a capped broadband package, then you could quickly run up additional charges.
+Whether you're streaming or downloading content (see more on that below), it’s easy to quickly eat into your data allowance - a capped broadband package could quickly run up additional charges.

 Types of online TV

 Streaming: This allows you to watch shows as they’re streamed directly over the internet.
 It doesn’t mean that they’re being shown live – it could be a catch up service showing a programme that you’d missed – but the important factor is that you need a constant broadband connection for the entirety of the show.